tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Immune-Related Adverse Events and Their Association With the Effectiveness of PD-1/PD-L1 Inhibitors in Non-Small Cell Lung Cancer: A Real-World Study From China
  - see more antitumor response in irAE group compared to non-irAE group, irAE associated with progression-free survival but not with overall survival
 # Immune-related adverse events in checkpoint blockade: observations from human tissue and therapeutic considerations
- - dysregulated cytokines (IFNgamma and TNF) in irAE tissue
+ - dysregulated cytokines (IFNγ and TNF) in irAE tissue
  - high T cell infiltration in irAE tissue
  - **PD-1 blockade more CD8 effect, CD4 effect more for CTLA-4 blockade**
  - CD8<sup>+</sup>CXCR3<sup>+</sup> T cells elevated in gastrointestinal, dermatological, and musculoskeletal irAEs